 Some companies charge more than others.
 Before you choose, be sure to get different pricing quotes from several companies.
 The price quotes will help you choose the most affordable option for your budget.

-The Characterization of the Waste Water
+The Characterization of the Wastewater Treatment

 Does the water contain all types of solid and liquid contaminants?
-Do you need it to be treated using the advanced systems?
+Do you need it to be treated using advanced systems?
 If yes, then you will need to pay a little more for the best service.

 Transport and Installation